moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 ## Using Chisel {: #using-chisel }

-Chisel is a Solidity REPL, or shell.
+[Chisel](https://book.getfoundry.sh/chisel/){target=_blank} is a Solidity REPL, or shell.
 It allows a developer to write Solidity directly in the console for testing small snippets of code, letting developers skip the project setup and contract deployment steps for what should be a quick process.

 Since Chisel is mainly useful for quick testing, it can be used outside of a Foundry project.
 But, if executed within a Foundry project, it will keep the configurations within `foundry.toml` when running.